tokio-rs/tracing/README.md

   GELF format.
 - [`tracing-coz`] provides integration with the [coz] causal profiler (Linux-only).
-- [`color-spantrace`] provides a formatter for rendering SpanTrace in the style of `color-backtrace`
+- [`color-spantrace`] provides a formatter for rendering span traces in the style of `color-backtrace`
 - [`color-eyre`] provides a customized version of `eyre::Report` for capturing span traces and backtraces with new errors and pretty printing them in error reports.